 Here’s one of my favorite ways to freeze potatoes for later: Twice baked potatoes.

 First, prepare your potatoes as though you were going to bake them, but instead of cooking them all the way, take them out around the 45-minute mark.
 Cut them in half lengthwise and scoop out the inside of the potato creating a shell like structure (keep enough potato so that the skin doesn’t lose integrity).
 Cool the oven to 350-degrees, while it is cooling, mash the potato scooping you just collected with some milk, butter, and cheese, mix it until it is creamy.

-This baking pan is perfect for twice baked potatoes.
+This baking pan from Amazon is perfect for twice baked potatoes.

 Now you should re-stuff your potato and throw it back in the oven for approximately 15 minutes.
 After that, freeze them in vacuum sealed bags for a quick side dish on a busy night.

 I recommend the best vacuum sealer in another post.

 Can you freeze raw potatoes?

 The best candidates for freezing are cut and cooked potatoes.
 But you can successfully freeze a raw potato without it going bad.